 - Commercial advertising, promotion and/or Solicitation are not permitted on the campus except in the following instances:

 - Media advertising/Solicitation utilizing campus media outlets, including the Round Up, KRUX, campus television, and university publications, etc., is permitted when done in accordance with any policies governing these media and when such advertising is presented in that media’s primary format.

 - The university’s electronic media may not be used for commercial Solicitation.
 These media shall include (but are not limited to) the World Wide Web site and its attached materials, electronic mail (e-mail) system, and facsimile equipment.

-- Physical properties donated or provided by commercial interests may display the name, identifying symbol, or features of the donor or provider, when such displays are consistent with the campus planning regulations and are judged by the executive vice president and provost and the Chancellor to benefit the university.
+- Physical properties donated or provided by commercial or governmental entities may display the name, identifying symbol, or features relating to the donor’s or the provider’s interests, when such displays are consistent with the campus planning regulations and are judged by the executive vice president and provost and the chancellor to benefit the university.

-- Use of a public address system, message boards, and/or the electronic message display sign in advertising/promoting an event is permitted when authorized by the vice president for student affairs and enrollment management (or designee).
+- Use of a public address system, message boards, and/or the electronic message display sign in advertising/promoting an event or the location of a business is permitted when authorized by the vice president for student affairs and enrollment management (or designee).

 - Distribution of printed commercial advertising materials or similar advertising on the university grounds or in facilities during an event is permitted when the university sponsor or host of the event has received prior written approval for such an activity from the key administrator of the building used and the cognizant vice president or campus president.